 Clean-Label Claims vs Regulatory Boundaries (Non-Medical Positioning)

 Claims like paraben-free or SLS-free work as sales points for suppliers.
 Businesses must request complete ingredient lists and stability data from the OEM manufacturer.
-This information helps brands:
+Buyers should ask the manufacturer to:

 Trend #3: Functional & Targeted Mouthwash Categories